althonos/pyhmmer/README.md

   and its fixed-width tabular output, which is hard to parse (even [`Bio.SearchIO.HmmerIO`](https://biopython.org/docs/dev/api/Bio.SearchIO.HmmerIO.html) is struggling on some sequences).
-- **no performance penalty**: Using `pyhmmer` to launch `hmmsearch` on sequences and HMMs in disk storage is typically not slower than directly using the `hmmsearch` binary (see the [Benchmarks section](#%EF%B8%8F-benchmarks)).
+- **efficient**: Using `pyhmmer` to launch `hmmsearch` on sequences and HMMs in disk storage is typically not slower than directly using the `hmmsearch` binary (see the [Benchmarks section](#%EF%B8%8F-benchmarks)).
-  If you already have everything in memory, saving the writing/reading step possibly gives you a slight boost!
+  `pyhmmer.hmmsearch` uses a different parallelisation strategy compared to the `hmmsearch` binary from HMMER, which helps getting the most of multiple CPUs.

 *This library is still a work-in-progress, and in a very experimental stage, but it should already pack enough features to run simple biological analyses